 The interrobang is a combination of the question mark (?) and the exclamation mark (!).
 This lovely term comes from mashing together the 8th-century word for question mark (punctus interrogativus) with the slang term for the exclamation mark (bang).
 It was a close call though; the creators experimented with calling it the ‘quesclamation mark’ instead.
 Not nearly as catchy.

 You’re probably already using ‘?!’ or ‘!?’ in your writing.
 A question mark and an exclamation mark are usually used together to express excitement, surprise, or disbelief.
-The interrobang was invented to combine these marks together to save space and precious characters.
+The interrobang was invented to combine these marks to save space and precious characters.
 Why use two punctuation marks when you could use a single, super cool one?

 Say goodbye to awkward, misunderstood sarcasm over text.